 For a very unique way to see what the island has to offer, consider a guided tour aboard a historic steam train.
 It will also take you to the medieval castles of the Isle of Man.

-That said driving around the isle of Man is kinda awesome because they have on speed limit!
+That said driving around the isle of Man is kinda awesome because they have no speed limit!

 See Related: 12 Best Islands in Germany to Visit